Argimlas/swh/content/posts/project-second-semester/index.md

  - have a button to send messages to finances
  - have a screen to show messages

+On top of that it also would be nice if the send messages to finances could be shown on a website so that finances can open this site on their laptop to read the messages.

 The last problem is that the wifi-access-point can be overloaded due to the high amount of people (1500) on a small space.
 Because of this I decided to use a 433mHz radio signal to communicate between the bars and implement everything as a mesh-network to bridge longer distances between bars.